These rules are effective from April 1, 2023 to March 31, 2024, both dates inclusive.

 Trapper report of catch

 All licensed trappers must report their trapping activity (regardless of success or whether they trapped or not) by April 20.
-Reports must be made using the department's Licensed Trapper Annual Activity Report Form.
-It is the responsibility of the licensed trapper to ensure the form is received (emailed or postmarked by April 20) by WDFW.
+Annual reports must be made using the department’s WILD licensing system, found online at fishhunt.dfw.wa.gov.
+It is the responsibility of the licensed trapper to ensure their report is complete, with all trapping activity and harvest reported.
 Any trapper not reporting by April 20 will be in noncompliance of reporting requirements.
 False reports will be considered the same as noncompliance.
 Failure to report trapping activity is an infraction, punishable under RCW 77.15.160.

 This pamphlet is a summary of the trapping seasons and regulations (Chapters 220-400, 220-417, 220-440 and 220-450 of the Washington Administrative Code) adopted by the Washington Fish and Wildlife Commission.
 This pamphlet does not contain nor is it intended to contain all department regulations.
 Caution: Emergency regulation changes may occur while seasons described in this pamphlet are in effect and will supersede information contained herein.
 Area news media will be informed of changes as they occur.